 - External Impressions Part 1

 - Internal Impressions Part 1

 - View All

-Alienware has X51- a much smaller formfactor and therefore much smaller room viz. limited to certain upgrades within a particular dimension- like graphic cards (for some reason, some people comparing it with an Xbox 360).
-However, Alienware India’s Product manager did tell me few months ago that the end user can change the graphic card, memory kit and even the processor post-purchase (should he require to do so) and the warranty will not be voided- unless there is physical/burnt damage.
+Alienware has X51- a much smaller form-factor and therefore much smaller room viz. limited to certain upgrades within a particular dimension- like graphics cards (for some reason, some people comparing it with an Xbox 360).
+However, Alienware India’s Product manager did tell me a few months ago that the end user can change the graphics card, memory kit and even the processor post-purchase (should he require to do so) and the warranty will not be voided- unless there is physical/burnt damage.

-Moving on with this unit for evaluation, we’ll see how she does
+Moving on to this unit for evaluation, we’ll see how she does